PatchworkOS 19e446b

 Returns

 On success, 0.
-On failure, ERR and errno is set.
+On failure, ERR and no pages are allocated.

 Here is the call graph for this function: